Skip to main content

 Adjusting These Templates for Your Business

 These templates give you a starting point.
-Here is how to make them your own:
+Here’s how to make them your own:

 Set Your Overhead Rate

-Overhead includes everything that keeps your business running but is not tied to a specific job: office rent, insurance, vehicle payments, phone bills, office staff, and accounting.
+Overhead includes everything that keeps your business running but isn’t tied to a specific job: office rent, insurance, vehicle payments, phone bills, office staff, and accounting.
 Most roofing companies run between 10% and 20% overhead depending on their size and structure.

 To calculate your actual overhead rate, add up your annual overhead costs and divide by your annual revenue.
 If you spend $150,000 a year on overhead and do $1,000,000 in revenue, your overhead rate is 15%.
 Use that number in your templates.